AbuseIPDB¶

 Choosing the right confidence level depends on your server’s purpose and risk tolerance.
 Paid tiers give you the flexibility to strike the balance that best fits your environment.

-With a free account, adjusting the confidence slider does not change the results you receive.
 Paid plans unlock this feature, allowing you to fine-tune the generated blocklist so you can strike a better balance between security and legitimate access to your server.

 Once you have selected your desired confidence level, scroll down to the right-hand side of the page and locate the API Endpoint section.
 Each time you adjust the confidence slider, the API URL will automatically update to reflect your current settings.